 Charlie Francis – University of Bath, Accounting and Finance

-Charlie is studying accounting and finance at the University of Bath and is currently in his second year.
-In his first year he was accepted onto the EY scholarship scheme, which saw him complete a summer internship in 2017.
-He will be starting a year-long placement in its More London office this summer.
-Charlie has also completed internships with PwC and Harrods Finance, alongside part-time work at Reading Festival and volunteer work as a peer mentor at university.
+Charlie studied accounting and finance at the University of Bath.
+In his first year he was accepted onto the EY scholarship scheme, which saw him complete a summer internship in 2017 and a year-long placement in its More London office in 2018/19.
+He became a full-time associate at EY in September 2020.
+Charlie also completed internships with PwC and Harrods Finance, alongside part-time work at Reading Festival and volunteer work as a peer mentor at university.
 Outside this, Charlie has represented his university in squash and rowing and is a keen skier and sailor.

 Head to Charlie's blog to find out about his experience of the Undergraduate of the Year Awards.